 Those who smoke cigarillos may get slightly cheaper rates.

 There may be preferred smoker health rates.
 Which is going to depend on some variables.

 Occasional smokers who only smoke perhaps once a month.

 There also may be some temporary insurance deals with cheaper insurance rates for the first two years.
 Where an insurance company will give nonsmoker rates for a limited period of time.
 Like for the first two years of the policy.
 Applicable to permanent life insurance.
 Following this, the cost would revert to smokers premiums.

 It is possible that smoking could void a life insurance policy.
 If the cause of death was determined to be from smoking.
 This may be one example.
 If, the insured had stated they were a nonsmoker on their life insurance application.
 Or, if there had been a nonsmoking clause in their policy and they started to smoke without notifying the insurance company.
 This may be another potential reason for voiding the policy.

 It pays to be a non-smoker when it comes to life insurance costs.
-But, there are still opportunities for smokers life insurance discounts.
-Which means it is well worth shopping around for this insurance.
+But, there are still opportunities for smokers’ life insurance discounts.
+This means it is well worth shopping around for this insurance.